Diyckstra/terraform-provider-deyckstra/website/docs/d/network_acls.md

 layout: "aws"
 page_title: "aws_network_acls"
 description: |-
-    Provides a list of network ACL ids for a VPC
+    Provides a list of network ACL IDs for a VPC.
 ---

 # Data Source: aws_network_acls

+Provides a list of network ACL IDs for a VPC.

 ## Example Usage